ghga-de/milestones-docs/59-bottlenose-dolphin/technical_specification.md

   - Settle on a component library.
 See our earlier evaluation [here](https://github.com/ghga-de/adrs/pull/9).
 Did we miss anything, is there anything new?
   - How important are responsive design and accessibility to us?
 How well is this supported by the chosen system/library?
   - Do we want to use plain CSS or SASS or SCSS syntax?
+  - Do we want to design pages upfront, creating mockups or wireframes?
+If yes, which tools for the UI/UX design do we want to use?

 - State management and other tooling:
   - Shall we use a dedicated state management solution (like NgRx, Akita, Elf or NgxZustand)?
 Or start with a NGRX signal store or simple custom services to manage state?